Skip to content

 Rebalance Novo Nordisk (NVO) and Exit Amgen (AMGN)

-We rebalanced Novo Nordisk back up to its model weight of 3.75%.
+We rebalanced Novo Nordisk to a weight of 3.75% and exited our position in Amgen in Brookmont's Dividend Growth and Core Dividend Strategies.
 We believe that following the substantial downdraft, its valuation is extremely compelling, even when revising down growth expectations....

 Our decision to exit Amgen was paired with our rebalance of NVO, in part to offset the increase in Health Care sector exposure.
 With multiple major products facing increased competition and/or facing LOE (loss of exclusivity) over the next few years—such as Prolia, Enbrel, and Otezla—we don’t believe that AMGN’s pipeline is robust enough to offset these revenue declines....